Elliptic Genus of E-strings: The brane setup and the 2d gauge theories

 where $\varphi\equiv\varphi_{1\dot{1}}$, $\tilde\varphi\equiv\varphi_{2\dot{1}}$ are $(0,2)$ chiral multiplet scalars which transform under $Q\equiv Q^{\dot{1}}_1$.
 Note that, if the $(0,4)$ theory has both hypermultiplets and twisted hypermultiplets, the full interaction has to be more complicated \cite{Tong:2014yna}.
 Without twisted hypermultiplets in our system, (\ref{J-E}) provides the full interactions associated with $\Theta$.
 This induces a bosonic potential of the form $|J_{\Theta}|^2$, as well as the Yukawa interaction.
 Extra Fermi multiplets in the $(0,2)$ viewpoint are $\Psi_l$ from D2-D8-O8 modes, so we should also determine their $E,J$. $E_{\Psi_l}$, $J^{\Psi_l}$ are simply zero, from $SO(16)$ symmetry.
 With all the $E$, $J$ functions determined, the supersymmetric action can be written down if $E^aJ_a=0$, where the index $a$ runs over all $(0,2)$ Fermi multiplets.
 This condition is clearly met.
 With these data, the full action can be written down in a standard manner: see, for instance, \cite{Gadde:2014ppa,Tong:2014yna}.
 In our case, the bosonic potential consists of $|J_\Theta|^2$ and the usual D-term potential, making the D-term potential from the `$SU(2)_R$ triplet' of D-terms.
 The classical Higgs branch moduli space, given by nonzero $\varphi,\tilde\varphi$, is real $4n$ dimensional.
 Semi-classically, these are the positions of $n$ E-strings.

 One can also compute the central charges of the IR CFT from our UV gauge theory.
-Our gauge theory in principle could flow to more than one decoupled CFTs in IR, which will be explained shortly.
 Once we know the correct superconformal R-symmetry of the IR SCFT, the (right-moving) central charge of the IR CFT can be computed in UV by the anomaly of the superconformal R-symmetry.
 We closely follow \cite{Benini:2012cz,Gadde:2014ppa,Tong:2014yna}, which use the $(0,2)$ superconformal R-symmetry to determine the central charges.

-In our $(0,4)$ system, at least there will be one CFT in IR, which admits a semi-classical description when $\varphi^{\alpha\dot\beta}$ scalars are large.
+In our $(0,4)$ system, a semi-classical description is allowed when $\varphi^{\alpha\dot\beta}$ scalars are large.
 This is the CFT associated with the classical Higgs branch \cite{Witten:1997yu}.
 In this CFT, the superconformal R-symmetry can only come from $SU(2)_I$ in the UV theory.
 This is because the right sector contains the $O(n)$ symmetric scalar $\varphi_{\alpha\dot\beta}$, and the superconformal R-symmetry should not act on it \cite{Witten:1997yu}.
 Following \cite{Tong:2014yna}, let us choose the supercharge $Q\equiv Q^{\dot{1}2}$ and use the $(0,2)$ superconformal symmetry to determine the central charge.
 The right-moving central charge $c_R$ is given by

 with $\gamma^3=\pm 1$ for the right/left moving fermions, respectively, and the trace acquires an extra $\frac{1}{2}$ factor for real fermions.
 The $(0,2)$ R-charge $R$ is normalized so that $R[Q]=-1$.
 In the Higgs branch CFT, this should be proportional to the Cartan of $SU(2)_I$, so we set $R=2J_I$.
 Collecting the contribution from $O(n)$ symmetric $\lambda^{\alpha A}$ in the right sector and adjoint $\lambda^{\dot\alpha A}$ in the left sector, one obtains